 Machine learning algorithms are better than ever at creating useful results with minimal intervention.
-However, we will always need engineers and programmers to constrain and optimize these algorithms to make them work on new questions.
-There will never be “one algorithm to rule them all”.
+However, we may still need engineers and programmers to constrain and optimize these algorithms to make them work on new problems.

 There are also plenty of problems that machine learning isn’t particularly good at solving.
 If a traditional program or equation can solve a problem, adding machine learning might complicate the process instead of simplifying it.

 Machine learning is being applied in many industries.
 Cutting costs by letting a machine learning algorithm make decisions can be a lucrative solution to many problems.

 Applying these techniques in industries like lending, hiring and medicine raise some major ethical concerns.
 Since these algorithms are trained on data created by humans, they incorporate social biases into their results.

 Since machine learning algorithms operate without explicit rules, these biases may be hidden.
 Some machine learning algorithms are currently a “black box” -we know what goes in and what comes out, but not how it got there.
 Google is doing research to make it easier to understand how neural networks “think.”
 However, this work may need to go further before it can address data bias and other ethical issues with machine learning.
 Where do data science and machine learning intersect?

 Machine learning is one of the many tools in the belt of a data scientist.
 In order to make machine learning work, you need a skilled data scientist who can organize data and apply the proper tools to fully make use of the numbers.